Eshku/Indirect/README.md

 ### Async Game Loop & System Update Phases

-The engine's `GameLoop` is `async` loop built around `requestAnimationFrame`.
+Engine's `GameLoop` is `async` loop built around `requestAnimationFrame`.

 #### Async Game Loop

-Primary benefit of the `async` loop is the ability to `await system.update(...)`.
-This ensures that any asynchronous operations within a system (like on-demand asset loading) complete fully before the next system runs.
+Primary benefit of `async` loop is ability to `await system.update(...)`.
+This ensures that any asynchronous operations within a system (like on-demand asset loading) complete fully before next system runs.

 - **Predictable Execution Flow**: By `await`ing every system by default, execution flow is sequential and easy to reason about.
-A system can rely on the fact that all previous systems in the frame have completed their work.
+A system can rely on the fact that all previous systems in frame have completed their work.
 - **"Fire-and-Forget" as an Option**: While `await` is default, this architecture still supports non-blocking, "fire-and-forget" async operations.
 A system can launch an async task (e.g., a network request) without `await`ing it, allowing game loop to continue immediately.
 - **Prep for Parallelism**: This design provides foundation for integrating Web Workers.